 Grants or loans may be issued.
 They can pay for back rent, mortgages, or security deposits.
 Or get emergency heating bill help, car repairs, and free debt counseling services in the region, including Grand Rapids.

 Falls Hunger Coalition - If you need food or other nutritional support, this charity organization can help.
 The non-profit organization runs a food shelf that was created to serve and support families and individuals who do not have food or who do not have the resources to buy groceries or provide for their family.
 The organization offers a three to five day food supply for needy individuals.
 Call 218.283.8020

 Koochiching and Itasca County are supported by a Salvation Army branch.
-A number of assistance programs and resources are offered, including both financial and non-financial aid.
-A sampling of some of the programs and resources offered include below: 218.283.3394
+A number of assistance programs and resources are offered, including both financial as well as non-financial aid.
+A sampling of some of the programs and resources offered include below.
+Or call (218) 326-4847

 KOOTASCA Community Action, Inc. - This local community action agency serves residents of Itasca and Koochiching Minnesota.
 The assistance programs provided for the low income in the community include these listed below.

 Family Homeless Prevention (FHPAP) This project is to prevent homelessness for families and individuals in both Itasca and Koochiching Counties.
 Funds are utilized to provide short-term rent assistance or mortgage foreclosure prevention assistance to eligible households.

 Counseling for housing issues is provided in some cases before any direct financial aid is provided to pay your rent or home loan.
 Qualified participants in the housing, rent, and foreclosure assistance program need to have a stable household income and they must also have the ability to pay their mortgage or rent on an ongoing basis.
 Participants in all housing programs need to be able and willing to receive financial counseling, debt reduction, case management, as well as one-on-one tenant training.